jubako/jubako/spec/container.rst

 ================ ========= ====== ===========
 id               [u8,16]   0      The id of the pack
-                                  Must be equal to the id in the packheader of the pointed pack packSize         Size      120    The size of the pack.
+                                  Must be equal to the id in the packheader of the pointed pack packSize         Size      16     The size of the pack.
-                                  Must be equal to the packSize in the packheader of the pointed pack packOffset       Offset    128    | The offset (starting from the beginning of the container file) where to find the pack.
+                                  Must be equal to the packSize in the packheader of the pointed pack packOffset       Offset    20     | The offset (starting from the beginning of the container file) where to find the pack.
 ================ ========= ====== ===========

 Full Size : 24 bytes.
+Each PackLocator is a 24 bytes block.